emiledvn/Kabuki_Syndrome_1_and_2_Neuroectoderm/README.md

-Every tool/package version is pinned (`environments/*.yml` conda environments, exact container/Nextflow versions, a specific GENCODE release with checksums), stochastic steps are seeded, and figure-generating scripts are pinned to the exact parameter version that produced the published panel (see `FIGURES.md`).
-This was a genuine best effort at full end-to-end reproducibility, not a guarantee — if you hit a discrepancy, please open an issue with your environment and command.
+Every tool/package version is pinned (`environments/*.yml` conda environments, exact container/Nextflow versions, a specific GENCODE release with checksums), steps with a stochastic component are seeded, and scripts are pinned to the  parameter version used(see `FIGURES.md`).
+If you hit a discrepancy, please open an issue with your environment and command.

 ## Repository layout